cpp-cat/bettercare4.me/README.md

 ## Completed User Stories
 - Testing the integration of the rules to avoid conflics.
 - Define rule dependency to use same random generated numbers to avoid skewing the results.
+    + Adding optional simulationParity attribute to rule configuration
+    + Rules linked with simulationParity must have same meetMeasureRate
 - Generating the claims for all rules based on YAML configuration --- complete test case.